varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 gtk+
 gnome-dictionary
 ```

-Do you have the modules already compiled?
+Do you have the depedent modules (from the start to the last but one module) already compiled?

 1. If yes, you may build your module with `jhbuild buildone gnome-dictionary`.
 1. If no, then build your module with `jhbuild build gnome-dictionary`.